louisvillemetro-innovation/Dockless-Open-Data/README.md

 - Cities need to be transparent with the kinds of data we and private companies collect on residents, and publishing a subset of this data helps with this effort.
 - Data sharing is required by open records laws, local policy, state law, and federal law, with exceptions for personally identifiable information, trade secrets of companies, and sensitive data.
 - Cities need to balance transparency requirements and open records laws with privacy best practices.
-- The trip data in its raw form is considered PII since it anonymously tracks use of transporation devices in space and time, which is why we process the data before releasing.
+- The trip data in its raw form is considered PII since it anonymously tracks use of transportation devices in space and time, which is why we process the data before releasing.
 Similar processing is done with crime reports and other open data.

 ## Example Geographic Data Outcomes

-Starting with the raw location data (red) we will use binning and k-anonminity to fuzz the locations, while still providing useful, granular data (green) to comply with local, state, and federal open records laws.
+Starting with the raw location data (red) we will use binning and k-anonymity to fuzz the locations, while still providing useful, granular data (green) to comply with local, state, and federal open records laws.

 ![Raw to Final](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/k-bin-raw-city.jpg)